Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-bu0Z-_vt8sk.md

 ### Transcript

-> i want a petition to re-add the uh the the big fish that we had in the game that was removed yeah exactly then and i learned about it like two years after we've removed it yeah there was like some bombs i was already going i was gonna say there was some fish like roaming around in some lake somewhere uh yeah
+> i want a petition to re-add the, the the big fish that we had in the game that was removed yeah exactly then and i learned about it like two years after we've removed it yeah there was like some bombs i was already going i was gonna say there was some fish like roaming around in some lake somewhere, yeah